If you are considering buying a house, don’t be spontaneous. Taking out a mortgage requires careful planning and preparation over a long period.

-For the self-employed, we do understand that accountants try to reduce the tax liability for their customers.
-However, if your year-end has come around then there is nothing to stop you submitting another set of accounts earlier than you might normally do, if you firmly believe that your business has grown in the last 12 months.
-Some lenders consider ignoring previous years’ figures if the latest ones are looking more appealing to them.
+For customers who are self employed in Sheffield, we understand that Accountants try to minimise the tax liability for their customers.
+That said, if your year-end has come around, then there is nothing to stop you from submitting another set of accounts earlier than you might typically do.